Initial-boundary value problems for coupled systems of time-fractional diffusion equations

 \section{Acknowledgment}

+The authors thank the anonymous referees for their valuable comments.
 Z.\!
-Li is supported by NSFC (Nos.\!
+Li is supported by the National Natural Science Foundation of China (NSFC nos.\!
 12271277, 11801326).
 X.\!
-Huang is supported by Grant-in-Aid for JSPS Fellows 20F20319 and a JSPS Postdoctoral Fellowship for Overseas Researchers, JSPS.
+Huang is supported by Grant-in-Aid for JSPS Fellows 20F20319 and a JSPS Postdoctoral Fellowship for Overseas Researchers, Japan Society for the Promotion of Science (JSPS).
 Y.\!
 Liu is supported by Grant-in-Aid for Early Career Scientists 20K14355 and 22K13954, JSPS.